valkey-io/valkey-doc/docs/management/scaling.md

 ```

 As you can see during the failover the system was not able to accept 578 reads and 577 writes, however no inconsistency was created in the database.
 This may
-sound unexpected as in the first part of this tutorial we stated that Redis
+sound unexpected as in the first part of this tutorial we stated that Valkey
 Cluster can lose writes during the failover because it uses asynchronous
 replication.
 What we did not say is that this is not very likely to happen
-because Redis sends the reply to the client, and the commands to replicate
+because Valkey sends the reply to the client, and the commands to replicate
 to the replicas, about at the same time, so there is a very small window to
 lose data.
 However the fact that it is hard to trigger does not mean that it
 is impossible, so this does not change the consistency guarantees provided
-by Redis cluster.
+by Valkey cluster.

 We can now check what is the cluster setup after the failover (note that
 in the meantime I restarted the crashed instance so that it rejoins the
 cluster as a replica):

 ```
-$ redis-cli -p 7000 cluster nodes
+$ valkey-cli -p 7000 cluster nodes
 3fc783611028b1707fd65345e763befb36454d73 127.0.0.1:7004 slave 3e3a6cb0d9a9a87168e266b0a0b24026c0aae3f0 0 1385503418521 0 connected
 a211e242fc6b22a9427fed61285e85892fa04e08 127.0.0.1:7003 slave 97a3a64667477371c4479320d683e4c8db5858b1 0 1385503419023 0 connected
 97a3a64667477371c4479320d683e4c8db5858b1 :0 myself,master - 0 0 0 connected 0-5959 10922-11422